F-Drop&Match: GANs with a Dead Zone in the High-Frequency Domain: Experiments

 \subsection{Qualitative Results}

 Lastly, we provide visualizations of the generated images.
-Figure~\ref{fig:viz_celeba} illustrates the generated images from the SNGAN and F-Drop\&Match (ours) models trained on the CelebA dataset.
+Figure~\ref{fig:viz_celeba} illustrates the generated images from the StyleGAN2 and F-Drop\&Match (ours) models trained on the AFHQ-Cat dataset; the training settings are shared with Section~\ref{sec:stylegan}.
 The generated images are randomly selected.
 We emphasize again that we did not use \(\mathbf{M}(\gamma)\) of F-Drop in the evaluation after training.
-We can see that both SNGAN and ours synthesized rough shapes of human faces that are composed of lower frequency components.
-Meanwhile, ours was superior to SNGAN at synthesizing more detailed information such as wrinkles and teeth which are composed of higher frequency components, while keeping the information on the lower frequency components such as the positions of facial parts.
+We can see that both StyleGAN2-ADA and ours synthesized rough shapes of cat faces that are composed of lower frequency components.
+Meanwhile, ours was superior to StyleGAN2-ADA at synthesizing more detailed information such as hair which is composed of higher frequency components, while keeping the information on the lower frequency components such as the positions of facial parts.
 These results indicate that F-Drop and F-Match make the generators focus on fitting all of frequency components.
 More importantly, we found that F-Drop produces no visible flaws by filtering the high-frequency components during training.
 Additional visualization studies including ones on other datasets can be found in the supplementary materials; they show the same tendency as described here.